 controllers and transmitters but not consumable items such as batteries, leads, cables, bulbs, fuses, film, discs or software.

-Laptops can be covered if they are primarily used in conjunction with such photographic equipment Please note that any individual item with a value of over £500 must be specified.
+Laptops can be covered if they are primarily used in conjunction with such photographic equipment Please note that any individual item with a value of over £2000 or any drone must be specified.

 What is the maximum value of individual photographic equipment items that you can insure?